 The School Task Checklist can be used by the school to prepare for the SRP review.
-It includes key tasks that the school leader should complete prior to the site visit, including the list of materials the site visit team is requesting prior to the review and upon arrival on site.
+It includes key tasks that the school leader should complete prior to the site visit, including the list of materials the review team is requesting prior to the visit and upon arrival on site.
 The following task list is an example and may be modified and sent separately to a school in advance of the site visit.

-ITEMS TO BE IN THE SRP PORTAL (FROM CDE) 2 WEEKS BEFORE THE SRP SITE VISIT 1.
-School Performance Framework 2.
+ITEMS AVAILABLE IN SRP PORTAL (FROM CDE) 2 WEEKS BEFORE THE SRP SI TE VISIT School Performance Framework 2.
 Most recent version of the school Unified Improvement Plan (UIP) 3.
-State Review Panel reports and recommendations from previous reviews 4.
-Unified Improvement Plan (UIP) with feedback from CDE 5.
+State Review Panel reports from previous reviews 4.
+Unified Improvement Plan (UIP) feedback provided by the CDE 5.
 Access to data dashboard 6.
 School accountability pathway plan(s) and final written determination 7.
-CDE Accountability Report ITEMS TO BE SENT BY DISTRICT TO THE PROJECT MANAGER BEFORE THE SRP SITE VI SIT 8.
+CDE Accountability Report ITEMS TO BE SENT BY SCHOOL TO THE PROJECT MANAGER 2 WEEKS BEFORE THE SRP SITE VISIT 8.
 Roster of ALL staff, including grade levels and subject areas taught.
 9. Master schedule for all staff, including periods/times teaching and room numbers 10.
-A list of teacher preparation times or "free" periods (if not included in either the roster or master schedule) 11.
-School bell schedule 12.
-School mission statement and a summary of key programs, initiatives, and grants 13.
-Student enrollment and demographic information for three years ITEMS TO BE PREPARED BY THE DISTRICT BEFORE THE SRP SITE VISIT 14.
-School faculty and staff are aware of the visit and its purpose; focus groups are coordinated and participation confirmed 15.
+A list of teacher preparation times or "free" periods (if not included in either the roster or master schedule) r 11.
+School bell schedule ITEMS TO BE PREPARED BY THE SCHOOL BEFORE THE SRP SITE VISIT 12.
+Faculty and staff are aware of the visit and its purpose 13.
 Private meeting space for site visit team secured